Vietnam.vn - Nền tảng quảng bá Việt Nam

 The report explains that country-specific circumstances have forced Türkiye to sell some of its gold.

-“This is a specific response to local dynamics rather than a change to their long-term gold policy: gold is being sold into the domestic market in Turkey to meet very strong demand for bars, coins and jewellery following the temporary ban on bullion imports,” the report noted.
+“This is a specific response to local dynamics rather than a change to their long-term gold policy: gold is being sold into the Turkish domestic market to meet very strong demand for bars, coins and jewellery following the temporary ban on bullion imports,” the report noted.
 “It remains to be seen whether these sales will continue and, if so, at what pace.”

 Other sales in April were significantly smaller.
 The National Bank of Kazakhstan sold 13 tonnes, the Central Bank of Uzbekistan sold 2 tonnes and the National Bank of the Kyrgyz Republic sold 0.6 tonnes.